PortableApps/Launcher/Other/Source/Manual/ref/launcher.ini/launch.rst

 ----

 If you only wish one instance of the application, portable or local, to be run, omit this value.
-If it is set to ``true`` or omitted, if the launcher is started while another copy of the application, portable or local, is already running, it will abort with an error message.
+If it is set to ``true`` or omitted, if the launcher is started while a local copy of the application is already running, it will abort with an error message.
+This value only affects running a portable instance while a local instance is already running; if a second portable instance is launched, this value this value will not affect it.
+See :ini-key:`SinglePortableAppInstance <[Launch]:SinglePortableAppInstance>` for controlling that case.

 If, however, it is permissible for a portable version of the application to run concurrently with a local instance, you can set this to ``false``.